Skip to main content

 model.constraint(model.ne(model.stepFunctionEval(func, interval.end()), 0));

-That is, function value at the end of the interval variable cannot be zero.
+I.e., the function value at the end of the interval variable cannot be zero.

 See